-Below is a list of health insurance plans that we accept.
-For additional questions and information please visit our billing company, Medac or call (866) 483-3795.
+Below is a list of most of the health insurance plans that we accept.
+For additional questions and information, please visit our billing company, Medac or call (866) 483-3795.

 How are Anesthesia Services Measured and Billed?